International Government Information and Non-Governmental Organizations

 North Atlantic Treaty Organization (NATO), an alliance of 26 countries from North America and Europe committed to fulfilling the goals of the North Atlantic Treaty by safeguarding security of its member countries by political and military means.

-The Organisation for Economic Co-Operation and Development (OECD) helps governments tackle the economic, social and governance challenges of a globalised economy.
+The Organization for Economic Co-Operation and Development (OECD) helps governments tackle the economic, social and governance challenges of a globalised economy.
 The Organisation provides a setting where governments compare policy experiences, seek answers to common problems, identify good practice and coordinate domestic and international policies.

 Organization of American States promotes social and economic development in the Western hemisphere.